Nine thoughts on training camp as Seahawks hold final open practice

 2. It’s not yet time to worry about Devon Witherspoon.

 It’s understandable fans wish to see more and hear about the player taken fifth overall in the draft.
 Witherspoon remains out with a hamstring injury and hasn’t practiced in nine days.
-But this is a time of year the Seahawks play it cautious.
+But this is the time of year that the Seahawks play it cautious.
 And while they’d surely like to see more of him, they saw quite a bit in the week and a half he did practice to validate their excitement.
 The Seahawks still fully expect Witherspoon to be a starter when the season begins, possibly in a dual role of starting on the outside in the base and moving inside to play the slot in the nickel defense.

 3. So who starts at the other corner spots?

 Assuming no health setbacks, Riq Woolen will start on the right side — he practiced fully again Wednesday after a physical practice Tuesday.
-As noted, it’s possible Witherspoon could start in the base on the left side and move inside in the nickel, with one of Michael Jackson or Tre Brown playing outside in that alignment (and Seattle could play nickel 70% or so of the time).
+As noted, it’s possible Witherspoon could start in the base on the left side and move inside in the nickel, with either Michael Jackson or Tre Brown playing outside in that alignment (and Seattle could play nickel 70% or so of the time).
 Brown sat out Wednesday’s practice with an unspecified injury, so Jackson worked as the starter on the left side along with Woolen.

 4. Yes, the depth on the interior defensive line remains a concern.

-The Seahawks like what they have in the starting IDL trio of ends Dre’Mont Jones and Mario Edwards Jr., and nose tackles Jarran Reed.
+The Seahawks like what they have in the starting IDL trio of ends Dre’Mont Jones and Mario Edwards Jr. and nose tackle Jarran Reed.
 And there are some promising young players in end Mike Morris and nose tackle Cameron Young.
 But Morris (shoulder) and Young (calf strain) are also battling injuries — each sat out again Wednesday — and the Seahawks can be expected to explore adding veteran depth on the interior.

-5. Jamal Adams may not be back for the start of the regular season, but that’s not really a huge concern.
+5. Jamal Adams might not be back for the start of the regular season, but that’s not really a huge concern.

 Remember that this is a team with high hopes of a long playoff run.
 And while you obviously have to get there first, the Seahawks feel they have covered themselves at safety with the signing of Julian Love (who has been quietly consistent throughout camp, evidenced again Wednesday when he broke up a pass in the end zone to Metcalf) to pair with Quandre Diggs.
 While they’d like Adams back as soon as possible, what they really want is for him to be 100% once he does return and able to make the defense that much better and dynamic for the stretch run.